Our privacy and cookie policies.

 We ensure that additional controls are in place for financial, sensitive and special categories of information, meeting regulatory and legal requirements for managing these types of information.

-We will hold your personal information on our systems for as long as is necessary for the relevant activity, and to meet any legal or regulatory requirement.
+We will hold your personal information on our systems for as long as is necessary for the relevant activity, and meet any legal or regulatory requirement.
 This is so that we can provide the services or information you have requested, to administer your relationship with us, to ensure we don’t communicate with you if you’ve asked us not to and to comply with the law.

 We may keep information relating to gifts in wills indefinitely so that we can administer these gifts and communicate appropriately with the families of those leaving The Power of Nutrition a legacy.

-You can also change the way we contact you by using the opt out/unsubscribe link in an email from us.
+You can also change the way we contact you by using the opt-out/unsubscribe link in an email from us.

-Where you tell us that no longer want to hear from us for marketing purposes, please be aware that we may still contact you for administration purposes such as about any donations you make and Gift Aid, providing you with information you’ve requested or in helping resolve a query.
+Where you tell us that no longer want to hear from us for marketing purposes, please be aware that we may still contact you for administration purposes such as about any donations you make and Gift Aid, or providing you with the information you’ve requested or in helping resolve a query.

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.

 Analytical/performance cookies allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
 Functionality cookies are used to recognise you when you return to our website.
 This enables us to personalise our content for you.